josehu07/summerset/README.md

 * [ ] more protocols, comprehensive tests & CI
 * [ ] true benchmarking client
 * [ ] better usage README

+---

+**Lore**: [Summerset](https://en.uesp.net/wiki/Online:Summerset) Isles is the name of an elvish archipelagic province in the Elder Scrolls series.